-Using the alignment marks on each side of the swingarm, make sure that both chain pullers are in the same position for proper wheel alignment.
+Using the alignment marks on each side of the swingarm, make sure that both drive chain pullers are in the same position for proper wheel alignment.

 - 1. Axle nut

-- 2. Chain puller
+- 2. Drive chain puller

 - 3. Drive chain slack adjusting bolt

 - 4. Locknut

 - 5. Alignment marks

 - 3. Tighten the axle nut, then the locknuts to their specified torques.